 - To achieve a more consistent grind gently shake the apparatus while grinding.

-- Course Grind for electric percolators grind for 5-10 seconds
+- Coarse Grind for French Press for 5-10 seconds.

-- Medium Grind for electric drip or French press 10-15 seconds
+- Medium Grind for electric drip or most Pour-Over methods is 10-15 seconds.

-- Fine Grind for espresso machines grind approximately 30 seconds
+- Fine Grind for espresso machines grinds approximately 30 seconds.